 How do I start working with a writing coach?

 Does this pique your interest?
-If you’re at all curious about writing coaching, or if you’re interested in working with either myself or one of my amazing colleagues at Firefly Creative Writing – the best place to start is here.
-On our website you can learn a ton more about us, our approach to coaching, and what you can expect if you sign up for a package with us)
+If you’re at all curious about writing coaching, or if you’re interested in working with either myself or one of my amazing colleagues at Firefly Creative Writing – the best place to start is to click here to read about the various packages on offer.
+On our website you can learn a ton more about Firefly, Firefly’s approach to coaching, and what you can expect if you sign up for a package.

 (NB: We’re based in Toronto, but due to the magic of the internet and Skype, we’re able to work with you remotely, wherever you may be!)